 Prior to joining Yigal Arnon & Co., Eli practiced for several years at Cleary Gottlieb Steen & Hamilton in New York.
-Eli clerked at the Supreme Court of Israel under Justice Miriam Naor and the District Court of Jerusalem under Judge David Cheshin.
+He also clerked at the Supreme Court of Israel under Justice Miriam Naor, and at the District Court of Jerusalem under Judge David Cheshin.